Patient Factsheet teaser

 Quicker recovery

-Minimally invasive surgery doesn’t usually require a woman to stay overnight in the hospital, compared with 2 to 4 days after open surgery.
-This reduces the risk for problems such as blood clots in the legs or infection.
+Minimally invasive surgery doesn’t usually require a patient to stay overnight in the hospital, compared to 2 to 4 days after open surgery.
+This reduces the risk of problems such as blood clots in the legs or infection.

 Less pain, less medication

 Because incisions are smaller, minimally invasive surgery is less painful than open surgery.
-This means that women need less pain medication and recover more quickly.
+This means that patients need less pain medication and recover more quickly.

 Disadvantages of minimally invasive surgery